How to Acid Wash Your Pool—In Eight Easy Steps

 If every five years seems too infrequent for the amount of stains that your pool amasses, it might be a good idea to troubleshoot metal stains, re-master achieving chemical balance, and increase the frequency with which you vacuum—or just get an automatic cleaner to do the job for you.

 Another consideration that should be common sense, but just in case: don’t attempt an acid wash when you don’t have a lot of time.
 This is not a job to rush or for cutting corners.
+Rushing the process or working in bad weather increases the potential dangers, such as slips, exposure to chemicals, or other hazards around the pool area.
 And if it ends up being a rainy or windy day?
 It’s not the right time to do this.

 Acid Washing Right Means Acid Washing Safely!